The RustWeek unconference is an invite-only event for Rust maintainers, on Fri May 16 & Sat May 17.

 Address: DUS, Sophialaan 1, Utrecht, The Netherlands.

-See the floor plan and rooms section for more details.
+See the venue layout and room assignments section for more details about the venue.

 Schedule for the week